akoken/orion/README.md

 # orion

-Orion is a Python application that sends you direct message when someone unfollowed you on Twitter.
+Orion is a Python based application that sends you direct message when someone unfollowed you on Twitter.